tttffff/install-rails-on-wsl/README.md

 ```
 This makes the output more readable with red for removed lines and green for added lines, adds the name and email that will be used when you author commits, and generates a new SSH key to use with GitHub.

-Print the SSH key to the screen with the command below and copy it to your clipboard (by selecting it with your mouse, right-clicking and selecting "Copy"):
+Print the SSH key to the screen with the command below and copy it to your clipboard (select the text with your mouse, right-click, "Copy"):
 ```bash
 cat ~/.ssh/id_ed25519.pub
 ```
 Now add the key to GitHub.
 Go to [Add new SSH key](https://github.com/settings/ssh/new) and paste the key into the box.
 The title can be anything, maybe something like "WSL Ubuntu".
-Click "Add SSH key".
+Then click "Add SSH key".

 Come back to the Ubuntu terminal and test the connection:
 ```bash